Welcome to Class Dulas

 Physical Development

 We are supporting the children as they develop their gross and fine motor skills.
 This is through the use of large equipment such as the climbing frame, bikes and balls and smaller equipment such as peg boards, threading, play dough and mark making tools.
 We are focusing on holding a pen or pencil and use it to write recognisable letters.
 We will be using scissors, paintbrushes, pens, hammers and bricks.
 The children are working on their finger muscles and join in with daily dough disco as well as other funky finger exercises.
-This term we will be looking at how to keep our bodies healthy and the impact that excerise has on our bodies.
+This term we will be looking at how to keep our bodies healthy and the impact that exercise has on our bodies.

 How can I help at home?